 At the time it didn’t really click for me, I remember thinking “Wow that’s interesting.”
 But shortly after, it slipped my mind.
 Until recently, when a confronting situation surfaced in my life, at a place I least expected it.

-Two months ago, I moved to a meditation centre in England after my three-year relationship ended.
-I decided that I wasn’t ready to just jump back on a plane home to Australia.
-I wanted to base myself in a spiritual and healing community surrounded by like-minded people.
+Two months ago, I moved to a meditation centre in England.
+I’ll be in the UK for six months volunteering and I wanted to base myself in a spiritual, healing community surrounded by like-minded people.
 I researched online and found a beautiful centre surrounded by nature in the English countryside, so that’s where I ended up.